hikeventures/hikeventures.github.io/_posts/reviews/2013-07-15-gear-preview-werner-shuna-paddles.markdown

 <strong>Update: </strong>I have used the Werner Shuna paddles now for over 1.5 years and I am still happy with them.
 They also helped me to get out when I got stuck between some rocks in the rapids and they didn't break.
 They just have a few scratches on the surface so far.
 I would say that they are worth the money I have spent!

-<a href="http://www.backcountry.com/werner-shuna-2-piece-paddle-glass-blades-straight-fiber-glass-shaft"><button type="button" class="btn btn-danger">Read more about the Werner Shuna Paddles</button></a>
+<a href="http://www.backcountry.com/werner-shuna-2-piece-paddle-glass-blades-straight-fiber-glass-shaft"><button type="button" class="btn btn-danger">See the Werner Shuna Paddles</button></a>

 ---